apache/plc4x/plc4j/tools/connection-cache/README.md

 - A reference to the current connection-lease (`null`, if the `ConnectionContainer` is idle)
 - A queue where all further lease-requests are lined up

-Whenever a `PlcConnection` is required, instead of returning a real `PlcConnection`, the `CachedPlcConnectionManager` returns a `LeasedPlcConnection`.
+Whenever a `PlcConnection` is required, instead of returning a real `PlcConnection`, the `PlcConnectionCache` returns a `LeasedPlcConnection`.

 This object is a volatile container for a `PlcConnection`, allowing the container to invalidate the `PlcConnection`.

-Whenever a `CachedPlcConnectionManager`'s `getConnection` method is used, it returns a new instance of such a container.
+Whenever a `PlcConnectionCache`'s `getConnection` method is used, it returns a new instance of such a container.
 Whenever the client calls `close` on this connection, it is however not really closed, but the reference to the real connection is cleared, hereby rendering the connection-lease useless and the connection is returned to the `ConnectionContainer`.
 Also, if the client holds on to the connection-lease for longer than the `maxLeaseTime` the container invalidates the connection-lease.

-If a `CachedPlcConnectionManager` is used to get a connection that is currently being used, instead of returning a reference to it, a Future is generated and added to a queue.
+If a `PlcConnectionCache` is used to get a connection that is currently being used, instead of returning a reference to it, a Future is generated and added to a queue.
 As soon as the connection is released, the container checks if there are any requests waiting.
 If there are it takes the oldest request and completes that future with a new lease.